 PayPal Here is a good solution for small businesses that need a credit card reader for Android devices.
 It’s easy to connect your mobile phone or tablet with the reader by Bluetooth and start taking payments immediately.
 If a customer wants to pay by cash or check, you can record those transactions in the app, and you can even invoice and take PayPal direct payments.

-Shopify POS: Best Android Credit Card Reader for eCommerce & In-person Sellers
+Shopify: Android Credit Card Reader for Multichannel Sales

 Pricing for Shopify’s Android credit card reader and processing fees looks similar to the best credit card reader for Android, Square Payments, but the percentages are a bit lower.
-However, to make the most of Shopify, you’ll have to pay at least $9 per month for the Shopify Lite plan.
+However, you’ll have to pay at least $9 per month for a Shopify plan.
 It’s worth noting that while the processing fee percentages for online and manual payments are lower than Square, the added fee of 30 cents is higher.

 Shopify POS Features